sophiamyang/sophiamyang.github.io/DS/basics/slides_github_pages.md

 Then create a Jupyter Notebook file as usual:
 - Click View-Toolbar-Slideshow to define the slide type for each cell.
 - RISE creates a button “Enter/Exit Live Reveal Slideshow” in the top right of the toolbar.
-- Click this tool bar, you will be able to view your notebook as a slideshow.
+- Click this toolbar, you will be able to view your notebook as a slideshow.

 ## Slides to html
 If you have code cells and would like to show all the code cells, use: